-Laura couldn't do it without a lot of help from kind friends, generous neighbors, and her dad, Roland Krouse, and brother, Aaron.
+Laura couldn't do it without a lot of help from kind friends, generous neighbors, her late father, Roland Krouse, and brother, Aaron.

-About 120 Golden Comet hens live in a mobile henhouse that rotates around our hay fields.
+About 120 Golden Comet hens live in mobile henhouses that rotate around our hay fields.
 They produce tasty, healthy brown eggs, plus wonderful chicken manure for the compost pile.
-Until we run out, you can purchase eggs when you come to pick up your vegetables at the farm. $3.50 per dozen.
+Until we run out, you can purchase eggs when you come to pick up your vegetables at the farm. $4.00 per dozen.

 Watch this funny little video to see how the hens spend their days - on yummy pastures.

 Hopefully, we'll all feel better about getting out by fall.
-By then, you should be able to take a walk to the garden to pick your own cherry tomatoes and herbs.
+By then, you should be able to take a walk to the garden to pick your own cherry tomatoes.
 Kids love it.

 We try to wash as few of the vegetables as possible.
 For one thing, it takes a lot of time and it's messy!
 But more importantly, washing sometimes decreases the storage life of certain vegetables.
 So, you will find some things washed, some still with a little field dirt on them - but please remember that EVERYTHING NEEDS TO BE WASHED AT HOME BEFORE YOU EAT IT!!!
 Make Laura's insurance agent happy.
 Wash your vegetables.